Key Takeaways

 Self-compassion is an important skill for managing challenging and distressing situations.
 If you struggle with self-compassion, know that it’s never too late to learn how to cultivate greater self-kindness and self-awareness.

 At Rula, we make it simple to find the right therapist to help you feel your best.
 With our therapist-matching platform, you can find someone who takes your insurance and treats your specific mental health concerns.
-Plus, our extensive network of therapists means you can meet with a provider virtually as soon as this week.
+Plus, our extensive network of therapists means you can meet with a provider virtually as soon as tomorrow.